Last Updated on

 Useful Ayurvedic Herbs to Treat PCOS

-PCOS treatment involves a blend of several herbs for strengthening one’s reproductive system and facilitating a balanced level of hormones.
-Not only this, these herbs help relieve inflammation arising due to the appearance of cysts on the ovaries as well.
+PCOS treatment involves a blend of several herbs for strengthening one’s reproductive system, controlling insulin resistance and facilitating a balanced level of hormones.
+Not only this, these herbs help relieve inflammation arising due to the appearance of cysts on the ovaries.
 Some of the herbs also work wonders against other issues such as digestive disorders, increase in weight, insulin sensitivity, etc. In short, these herbal medications perform the same function as the medicines in allopathic treatment.
 However, unlike allopathic medication, it does not have any side-effect on one’s body if you act as advised by your Ayurvedic practitioner.

 1. Shatavari (Asparagus Racemosus)